Epsilon Eridani: Planetary system

+Debris disc

+An infrared excess around Epsilon Eridani was detected by IRAS indicating the presence of circumstellar dust.
+Observations with the James Clerk Maxwell Telescope (JCMT) at a wavelength of 850 μm show an extended flux of radiation out to an angular radius of 35 arcseconds around Epsilon Eridani, resolving the debris disc for the first time.
+Higher resolution images have since been taken with the Atacama Large Millimeter Array, showing that the belt is located 70 au from the star with a width of just 11 au.
+The disc is inclined 33.7° from face-on, making it appear elliptical.

 Dust and possibly water ice from this belt migrates inward because of drag from the stellar wind and a process by which stellar radiation causes dust grains to slowly spiral toward Epsilon Eridani, known as the Poynting–Robertson effect.
 At the same time, these dust particles can be destroyed through mutual collisions.
 The time scale for all of the dust in the disk to be cleared away by these processes is less than Epsilon Eridani's estimated age.
 Hence, the current dust disk must have been created by collisions or other effects of larger parent bodies, and the disk represents a late stage in the planet-formation process.
 It would have required collisions between 11 Earth masses' worth of parent bodies to have maintained the disk in its current state over its estimated age.

 The disk contains an estimated mass of dust equal to a sixth of the mass of the Moon, with individual dust grains exceeding 3.5 μm in size at a temperature of about 55 K. This dust is being generated by the collision of comets, which range up to 10 to 30 km in diameter and have a combined mass of 5 to 9 times that of Earth.
 This is similar to the estimated 10 Earth masses in the primordial Kuiper belt.
 The disk around Epsilon Eridani contains less than 2.2 × 10^{17} kg of carbon monoxide.
 This low level suggests a paucity of volatile-bearing comets and icy planetesimals compared to the Kuiper belt.

-The clumpy structure of the dust belt may be explained by gravitational perturbation from a planet, dubbed Epsilon Eridani c.
-The clumps in the dust occur at orbits that have an integer resonance with the orbit of the suspected planet.
+The JCMT images show signs of clumpy structure in the belt that may be explained by gravitational perturbation from a planet, dubbed Epsilon Eridani c.
+The clumps in the dust are theorised to occur at orbits that have an integer resonance with the orbit of the suspected planet.
 For example, the region of the disk that completes two orbits for every three orbits of a planet is in a 3:2 orbital resonance.
-In computer simulations the ring morphology can be reproduced by the capture of dust particles in 5:3 and 3:2 orbital resonances with a planet that has an orbital eccentricity of about 0.3.
-Alternatively, the clumpiness may have been caused by collisions between minor planets known as plutinos.
+The planet proposed to cause these perturbations is predicted to have a semimajor axis of between 40 and 50 au.
+However, the brightest clumps have since been identified as background sources and the existence of the remaining clumps remains debated.